 Audi UK offered eight TTS cars for official use by the race organisers at the 2008 Isle of Man TT motorcycle races.

-The car went on sale in the USA at November 2008.
+The car went on sale in the USA in November 2008.

 Lifetime Audi Parts can satisfy all of your Audi TTS parts needs.
 We stock a large inventory of quality used Audi Parts, including TTS body parts, TTS headlights, TTS brake parts, TTS interior parts, TTS engine parts, TTS wheels, and much more.
 Contact us and let our knowledgeable staff find your parts today!